Analysis - Take HP's slide personally, CEO Whitman tells employees

 Beyond the enterprise group, some investors are concerned about HP's ability to innovate.
 HP Labs was down to about 270 people in March, from about 500 two years ago, according to people familiar with the operation.
 About 90 positions went in March, after Martin Fink - then a senior vice president in charge of Business Critical Systems - was made head of the division and numerous projects were killed.

-Some of the 90 went to other divisions, others were laid off or left to join companies such as Google Inc (GOOG.O) and Apple Inc (AAPL.O).
+Some of the 90 went to other divisions, others were laid off or left to join companies such as Google Inc and Apple Inc.

 These days there is little talk at HP of game-changing products that might come out of R&D. Projects on mobile computing, 3D displays and roll-to-roll fabrication were among the ones slashed, according to the people familiar with the operation.
 Mobile devices and consumer technology in general are on the back burner.